johann8/bacularis/README.md

 # Bacularis and Bacula community edition

+## Bacula
+[Bacula](https://www.bacula.org/) is a set of Open Source, computer programs that permit you to manage backup, recovery, and verification of computer data across a network of computers.

 ## Bacularis - The Bacula web interface
 [Bacularis](https://github.com/bacularis/bacularis-app) is a web interface to configure, manage and monitor Bacula backup environment.
 It is a complete solution for setting up backup jobs, doing restore data, managing tape or disk volumes in local and remote storage, work with backup clients, and doing daily administrative work with backup.